Sign In Register

 Healthcare Facilities257

-Belleville has an average annual temperature of 45°F (7°C).
+Belleville has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 20°F in January while summers reach 69°F in July.
-Annual precipitation is 37.1 inches.
-The area enjoys 260 sunny days per year.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 37.1 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 479 feet.

 Temperature